 Resident Evil 7: an experience heralded by many as a return to form.
 Specifically, a first-person mutation of the series’ original form.
-Hallways, herbs, pistols, shotguns, puzzles – Capcom’s latest is a slow-paced trek through a veritable house of horrors.
+Hallways, herbs, pistols, shotguns, puzzles – Capcom’s latest scare-fest is a slow-paced trek through a veritable house of horrors.

-These are notes that, at a closer look, reveal a world of untold tragedies brought solely by the hand of man, a meta-narrative that imbues Resident Evil with a sense of humanity not quite present in the game proper.
+These are notes that, at a closer look, reveal a world of unspoken tragedies brought solely by the hand of man, a meta-narrative that imbues Resident Evil with a sense of humanity not entirely present in the game proper.
 One note tells of a love-struck researcher penning his final words to a lover.

 It’s a note that all-too-briefly expands Resident Evil’s repertoire into something beyond the confines of its genre.
 It adds a touching layer of humanity to a situation drowned by inhuman monsters.

 Another tells of George Trevor, a man defeated by the very house he built.
-Here, Trevor’s tragedy enforces a theme of self-annihilation that completely infects the progenitor’s remake.
+Here, Trevor’s tragedy enforces a theme of self-annihilation that thoroughly infects the progenitor’s remake.
 Trevor is a man ultimately defeated by a monster of his own making, unable to remember its obscure puzzles and maze-like hallways.

 Resident Evil’s tragedy is made all the more harrowing by this same monster, a homestead seemingly built for dozens of residents.
 It could be said, then, that every kill shot ends one tragedy, only to begin another – with ramifications far beyond the confines of the mansion’s forest fortress.
 For every researcher killed, a lonely lover or fatherless family is made.

-What’s more, the mansion is a safe haven turned against itself.
+What’s more, the mansion is a haven turned against itself.
 A place where one big, ethically repulsive, illegal-experiment-conducting family lived in a sort of heinous harmony.
 This awful abode is the heart of Resident Evil’s tragic horror, as a setting in which human life should thrive is turned into a cannibalistic meat grinder.

 And it’s a contrast that only adds to the game’s underlying sense of tragedy.